anupamadh/SeleniumJavaFramework1/README.md

-# SeleniumJavaFramework1 using Maven and TestNG
+# SeleniumJavaFramework using Maven and TestNG
 Contains code for all the basic functionality that Selenium WebDriver can be used for